Polycarbonate Milling: What You Need To Know Before CNC Machining

 Post-Processing And Surface Finishing For Polycarbonate Parts

-Polycarbonate parts often require post-processing to enhance appearance and remove tool marks.
-Common methods include polishing, grinding, and vapor polishing for improved clarity.
-Gas polishing provides a smooth, glossy finish, while surface hardening and anti-scratch coatings enhance durability and maintain optical clarity, ensuring high-quality finished parts.
+Polycarbonate parts often need post-processing to improve appearance and remove tool marks.
+Common methods include polishing and vapor polishing for clarity.
+Gas polishing gives a glossy finish, while hardening and anti-scratch coatings boost durability and maintain transparency.

 Addressing Surface Defects After Cutting